AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 also as an environment variable.

-`ENABLE_PkgName=0` : Disables use of an *optional* dependency (such as FFmpeg, Field3D, Webp, etc.) -- even if the dependency is found on the system.
+`ENABLE_PkgName=0` : Disables use of an *optional* dependency (such as FFmpeg, OpenVDB, Webp, etc.) -- even if the dependency is found on the system.
 This will obviously disable any functionality that requires the dependency.
 This works both as a CMake variable and also as an environment variable.